 Driving in the Netherlands

 Fuel is notoriously expensive in the Netherlands, as is parking, particularly in metropolitan areas.
-In moves to be more environmentally friendly and reduce congestion, some Dutch cities have Park and Ride facilities where drivers can park their vehicles in large garages and car parks and complete their journey to the central business district or city centre by public transport.
+In moves to be more environmentally friendly and to reduce congestion, some Dutch cities have Park and Ride facilities where drivers can park their vehicles in large garages and car parks and complete their journey to the central business district or city centre by public transport.

 Getting a car